knime/knime-python/org.knime.python3.nodes/documentation.md

 > Alternatively, you can populate the `input_ports` and `output_ports` attributes of your node class (on class or instance level) for more fine grained control.

-### Node view declaration

-You can use the `@kn.view(name="", description="")` decorator to specify that a node returns a view.
-In that case, the `execute` method should return a tuple of port outputs and the view.

-> **TODO:** Benny, add some details here?

 ### Defining the node's configuration dialog

+> **TODO:** Update once https://knime-com.atlassian.net/browse/AP-18300 is done

 The parameters of the KNIME node that should be shown in its configuration dialog are defined in the Python code.
-Similar to Python's properties we annotate the configuration parameters with `@kn.Parameter`

-> **TODO:** Update once https://knime-com.atlassian.net/browse/AP-18300 is done
+We have defined a set of parameter types to use, and these must be placed top level in your node class (they work like Python descriptors).

+The availabla parameter types are

+* `kn.IntParameter` for integral numbers
+* `kn.DoubleParameter` for floating point numbers
+* `kn.StringParameter` for string parameters
+* `kn.BoolParameter` for boolean parameters

+All of those have arguments `label` and `description` as well as a `default_value`.

+Per-parameter validation can be added similar to Python property setters.
+Define a function that receives a potential value for the parameter, and decorate it with `@my_parameter_name.validator` as seen in the example below.

 ```python
 import knime_node as kn